Isabelle Daza

 Isabelle Diaz Daza-Semblat (/tl/; born March 6, 1988) is a Filipino actress, television host and model.
 She is the daughter of Miss Universe 1969 titleholder, Gloria Diaz.
 She was a member of GMA Network's roster of young talents and was introduced to the mass media entertainment audiences during a dance number on the noontime show Party Pilipinas on April 17, 2011.
 On November 24, 2014, Daza transferred to ABS-CBN and signed a two-year exclusive contract.
 She gained recognition for her role in the drama series Tubig at Langis.

-Early life
+Early life and education

 Isabelle Daza is the daughter of Gloria Diaz, the Miss Universe 1969 titleholder, and Gabriel "Bong" Daza III, a restaurateur and former Makati city councilor.
 Her grandmother is chef Nora Daza.
 She has an older brother and a younger sister, Ava.
 Her parents separated when she was seven years old; however, they remained good friends.

 In 2010, she earned her bachelor's degree in early childhood education from De La Salle University.